Kimberlee97/tp/docs/DeveloperGuide.md

    Expected: Error "Invalid relation.
 Only 'client' or 'vendor' are allowed".
 4. Test case: `find r/client vendor`
    Expected: Error "Relation search only accepts one keyword"
-5. Other test cases to try: uppercase keywords, empty prefix.

 #### Find by transaction stage
 1. Prerequisites: Ensure contacts have different transaction stages.